 The City may utilize the in-house brokerage services of the bank qualifying as City depository in the acquisition and disposition of authorized securities.
-Other broker/dealers meeting the qualifications of this Policy section and selected by the Investment Officers shall be annually approved by the City Council.
+Other broker/dealers meeting the qualifications of this Policy section and selected by the Investment Officers are subject to approval by the City Council.